 Note that in all of these situations:

-- a defendant is only guilty if he looks or records someone, and
+- you are only guilty if you look or record someone, and

-- “the victim” was in a place where she had a reasonable expectation of privacy.
+- “the victim” was in a place where they had a reasonable expectation of privacy.

 Common places or rooms where a person has a reasonable expectation of privacy include: